openstack-archive/networking-ovn/doc/source/install/migration.rst

        $ ovn_migration.sh generate-inventory

+   At this step the script will inspect the TripleO ansible inventory and generate an inventory of hosts, specifically tagged to work with the migration playbooks.

-6. Run ``ovn_migration.sh setup-mtu-t1``.
+6. Run ``ovn_migration.sh setup-mtu-t1``

+  .. code-block:: console

+       $ ovn_migration.sh setup-mtu-t1

    This lowers the T1 parameter
    of the internal neutron DHCP servers configuring the ``dhcp_renewal_time`` in /var/lib/config-data/puppet-generated/neutron/etc/neutron/dhcp_agent.ini in all the nodes where DHCP agent is running.

-  .. code-block:: console

-       $ ovn_migration.sh setup-mtu-t1
+   We lower the T1 parameter to make sure that the instances start refreshing the DHCP lease quicker (every 30 seconds by default) during the migration proccess.
+The reason why we force this is to make sure that the MTU update happens quickly across the network during step 8, this is very important because during those 30 seconds there will be connectivity issues with bigger packets (MTU missmatchess across the network), this is also why step 7 is very important, even though we reduce T1, the previous T1 value the instances leased from the DHCP server will be much higher (24h by default) and we need to wait those 24h to make sure they have updated T1.
+After migration the DHCP T1 parameter returns to normal values.

 7. If you are using VXLAN or GRE tenant networking, ``wait at least 24 hours`` before continuing.
-This will allow VMs to catch up with the new MTU size of the next step.`
+This will allow VMs to catch up with the new MTU size of the next step.

   .. warning::